|

 This appendix provides the safety rules applicable to operating machine tools at Jefferson Lab.
 It is based on Occupational Safety and Health Administration (OSHA) regulations and American National Standards Institute (ANSI) standards.
 Operator’s Manuals also provide valuable information and are used in preparation of OSPs and training.

-document outlines the responsibilities and process steps for safe operation of
+responsibilities and process steps for safe operation of machine tools.

 Chapter 6121 Machine Tools.